phreeza/manuscript_axon_potentials/doc/manuscript.md

 maximum, and the end of the spike.

 Next we simulated the response of an axon that terminates ([@fig:simpletree]B).
-Here the approaching action potential (top traces) has the same, triphasic shape as in the non-branching case.
-When the action potential reaches the termination point, it gradually deforms into a biphasic response, with a positive peak preceding a negative peak.
-The mechanism for this deformation can be understood as follows: As the action potential approaches the recording location next to the termination, the majority of the transmembrane currents flow at points located before the termination, and they are almost identical to those in the non-terminating case; the first peak is not affected.
+Here the action potential approaching the recording location (top traces) has the same, triphasic EFP response as in the non-branching case.
+When the action potential reaches the termination point, its EPF gradually deforms into a biphasic response, with a positive peak preceding a negative peak.
+The mechanism for this deformation can be understood as follows: As the action potential approaches the recording location next to the termination, the majority of the transmembrane currents flow at points located before the termination, and they are almost identical to those in the non-terminating case; the first, capacitive peak is not affected.
 As already mentioned, the second and third peaks of the extracellular action potential in the non-terminating case are generated by currents close to or after the electrode location.
 In the terminating axon, there are no currents at points